 Onsite Psychiatrist

-A team of onsite psychiatrists meet with guests to review medications and provide integrated treatment.
+A psychiatrist meets with guests to review medications and provide integrated treatment throughout your alcohol rehab program.
 Your psychiatrist considers personal experiences with alcohol dependency, past medical treatments and other potentially co-occurring conditions to ensure highly effective pharmaceutical and therapeutic support.

 Emotional & Psychological Therapies

 The Banyans dedicates a large portion of each program to evidence-based emotional therapies including emerging areas of practice, such as brain spotting.
-In uncovering the issues behind alcohol misuse, individuals can address the concerns underlying their experience and unlock long-lasting recovery.
+In uncovering the issues behind alcohol misuse, individuals can address the concerns underlying their experience and unlock long-lasting, holistic alcohol rehab and recovery.

 A woman engaging anxiety treatment through equine therapy at The Banyans rehab